nuxeo/nuxeo-js-client/README.md

         console.log(JSON.stringify(data.entries, null, 2))
       });

-#### Available methods
+#### Available Methods

-Assuming you have created an `Request` object
+Assuming you have created an `Request` object,

     var request = client.request('path/');

-You can have access to the following methods
+you can have access to the following methods.

 **request.path(path)**

-Append the given `path` to the existing `path` of the `request`.
+Appends the given `path` to the existing `path` of the `request`.

 **request.query(query)**

-Set the query parameters of this request.
-The query parameters are merged with the already existing ones.
+Sets the query parameters of this request.
+These query parameters are merged with the already existing ones.

 **request.get(options, callback)**

-Execute a GET request on the given path, here on the Root document.
+Executes a GET request on the given path, here on the Root document.

 **request.post(options, callback)**

-Execute a POST request on the given path, here on the Root document.
+Executes a POST request on the given path, here on the Root document.
 The body to be sent should be in `options.data`.

 **request.put(options, callback)**

-Execute a PUT request on the given path, here on the Root document.
+Executes a PUT request on the given path, here on the Root document.
 The body to be sent should be in `options.data`.

 **request.delete(options, callback)**

-Execute a DELETE request on the given path, here on the Root document.
+Executes a DELETE request on the given path, here on the Root document.

-### Higher level Document API
+### Higher Level Document API

 When working with documents, you can also use the `Document` object returned by the `client.document()` method.
 The `Document` object wraps `Request` objects when doing API calls.

-If the data returned by any call made with the Document API is a document (has the `entity-type` field to be `document`), the data is automatically wrapped in a new `Document` object.
+If the data returned by any call made with the Document API is a document (has the `entity-type` field as `document`), the data is automatically wrapped in a new `Document` object.

 #### Samples